05 Jul Song of Courage

 It’s an affirmation of hope.

-It’s a declaration of strength.
+And it’s a declaration of strength.

 All to show that nothing can stop one small bird.